Dual Diagnosis Treatment Pratt, KS

 Dccca Inc Pratt

-Dccca Inc Pratt is a dual diagnosis treatment center in Pratt, KS that offers treatment for drug or alcohol use and mental health disorders that include phobias as well as paranoid personality disorder.
+Dccca Inc Pratt is a dual-diagnosis treatment center in Pratt, Kansas that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as eating disorders.

 Address: 501 South Ninnescah Street, Pratt, KS 67124 in Pratt County